beeware/briefcase/docs/en/how-to/code-signing/android.md

 access to the keystore file, but changing the password is also important.

-See `Publishing your app <../publishing/android/>`{.interpreted-text role="doc"} for instructions on using this key to upload an app to the Google Play store.
+See [Publishing your app](../publishing/android/) for instructions on using this key to upload an app to the Google Play store.